 SEO-optimized long-form text, blog posts, articles, email newsletters, case studies, videos, photos, white papers, and podcasts are types of inbound marketing content used today to generate leads.

-Posting effective social media content increases your reach by engaging customers who then share it with others, making an investment in social media content even more effective.
+Posting effective social media content increases your reach by engaging customers who then share it with others, making an investment in social media marketing even more effective.

 2. Short Videos, Lasting Effects